The Vital Role of a Queen Bee

 The queen’s retinue is a special group of young adult worker bees that attend to her every need.
 They are often seen in a circle facing her.

 Yes, the queen has the capacity to fly.
 However, she only leaves the hive during her time of mating or later with a swarm.
-Other than those 2 exceptions, she remains in the hive for the rest of her life.

 Approximately 7 days after emergence, the virgin queen will take several mating flights.
 After mating with 12-20 male drones, semen is stored inside her body.